BianLee/Personal-Website/index.md

     <img src="/assets/new.jpg" alt="Bian Lee" class="pfp-image">
     <div class="content-text">
         <p>
            I am a Junior undergraduate student at University of California, Davis, pursuing B.S. in Computer Science and Engineering (CSE) with a minor in Economics.
 My interests range from software engineering, data analytics, startups/venture capital, equity research and the world of Web3/DeFi.
-I also <a href="https://open.spotify.com/artist/5QHoUe5kwjvOfjfHrbVTBY?si=W__FkkEbQz-Wu1P7A69EFA" target="_blank">compose and produce music</a> on the side (Go stream my latest EP, <i>Searching For Brighter Sounds</i>!).
+I also <a href="https://open.spotify.com/artist/5QHoUe5kwjvOfjfHrbVTBY?si=W__FkkEbQz-Wu1P7A69EFA" target="_blank">compose and produce music</a> on the side.

                     <!--I am originally from Seoul, South Korea where I lived for 12 years before moving to Ottawa, Canada (middle school) then again to Irvine, California (high school).
 I am now in Davis/Sacramento area for college.
 I have also visited <a href="/travel" target="_blank">16 US States</a> (UT is my favorite!).  --> I am currently seeking internship opportunities as SWE/PM/Analyst roles.
 Please contact me via email, at bianlee2004@gmail.com.